What is Corporate Restructuring?

-At a high level, there are two primary drivers of financial distress:
+At a high level, there are two primary causes of financial distress:

 For companies in distress, the amount of debt-related payments (and other payments related to contractual obligations like pensions and leases) is too high relative to the operating cash flows of the firm.

 So how does a company get to a point where it needs to restructure?

 While each distressed situation is unique, we can break down the common catalysts that decrease a business’ value and cash flows into three main types: